 Maj.
 General (Ret.)
 Elder Granger, M.D.

-Major General Granger, M.D., serves as interim Chief Medical Officer.
+Major General Granger, M.D., serves as the Chief Medical Officer.
 He is currently the President and CEO of The 5Ps, LLC, a Centennial, Colo.-based health-care, education, and leadership consulting organization, since August 6, 2009.
 Prior to his retirement from the US Army on July 1, 2009, MG Granger served as the Deputy Director and Program Executive Officer of the TRICARE Management Activity, Office of the Assistant Secretary of Defense (Health Affairs), Washington, DC, from December 2005 to May 2009.
 In this role, he was the principal advisor to the Assistant Secretary of Defense (Health Affairs) on DOD health plan policy and performance.

 In his role leading, MG Granger required strong, value-based relationships with major insurers to be affiliates.
 This required clear guidelines to assess and determine “best value”.
 A rigorous process was implemented to ensure clear requirements and criteria to manage these relationships to measurable, accountable outcomes.

 He oversaw the acquisition, operation and integration of DOD’s managed care program within the Military Health System.
 MG Granger led a staff of 1,800 in planning, budgeting and executing a $22.5 Billion Defense Health Program and in ensuring the effective and efficient provision of high-quality, accessible healthcare for 9.2 million Uniformed Service members, their families, retirees and others located worldwide.